Untethered Recordings Using Datalogging Headstages

 1. Disconnect your headstage from the MCU, connect the headstage to battery power, insert your enabled SD card into the headstage and power the headstage on.

-1. Open Trodes and create a new Workspace with neural channel count set to zero.
+1. Open Trodes and create a new Workspace with Amplifier/probe set to None.
 This workspace will be used to acquire the environmental record.

 2. If you are using an Environmental Control Unit (ECU), make sure this is connected to your MCU via HDMI.
 Your ECU must also be added to your